BartMassey/samurai-detective/source.txt

 To decide whether (the accused - an indexed text) is not referred to in (the directory - a table name): if the accused is referred to in the directory, decide no; decide yes.

-Carry out solving: let the accused be an indexed text; let the accused be the topic understood; if the accused is referred to in the Table of Nonsense Murderer Names, instead indicate cheating; if the accused is not referred to in the Table of Murderer Names, instead indicate flailing; increase the score by 1; end the story saying "You stand accused...[paragraph break]You have solved the mystery!
+Carry out accusing: let the accused be an indexed text; let the accused be the topic understood; if the accused is referred to in the Table of Nonsense Murderer Names, instead indicate cheating; if the accused is not "" and the accused is not referred to in the Table of Murderer Names, instead indicate flailing; increase the score by 1; end the story saying "You stand accused...[paragraph break]You have solved the mystery!
 Murderer."

 Table of Nonsense Murderer Names
 Murderer